doctore/Spring5Microservices/README.md

 - Authentication and authorization using JWT token
 - Hystrix to manage potential network problems
 - Microservices communication using WebClient
+- Documentation of the REST Api with Swagger
 - Distributed tracing with Spring Cloud Sleuth and Zipkin
 - Deploy every subproject included using Docker